 It might be difficult to imagine a first-person exploration game that also featured top-down battles, large townscapes and a side scrolling boss fight mechanic.
 It may be even more difficult to imagine that such a game could exist in 1990 – but it does, and Sword of Vermillion is that game.

-Like all good RPG games, it is well-written and features an engaging story with a memorable cast of characters and a fully realized world that has plenty of things to keep you engaged at all times.
+Like all good role playing games, it is well-written and features an engaging story with a memorable cast of characters and a fully realized world that has plenty of things to keep you engaged at all times.

-After creating the smash-hit Gunstar Heroes, developers Treasure decided to focus their attention towards building an RPG and Light Crusaders is what they created.
+After creating the smash-hit Gunstar Heroes, developers Treasure decided to focus their attention towards building a Role playing game, and Light Crusaders is what they created.

-Landstalker is a deep and rewarding RPG that sets itself apart in the narrative department immediately.
+Landstalker is a deep and rewarding Role Playing Game that sets itself apart in the narrative department immediately.
 You’re not playing to save the world or the princess or fight a dragon – you’re just there to make as much money as possible.
 Now there’s a hero motivation that we can all relate to.

 In this game, you play as a young man who discovers a magical armlet and unwillingly becomes involved in a battle of good vs evil where the fate of the entire world is at stake.
 Beyond Oasis made great use of different elements in combat and threw some challenging enemies and bosses your way.
 It also taught players a crucial lesson – sometimes when you come across an abandoned armlet, you should consider letting it be and just walking away.